genexus-books/Saia/docs/Backoffice.md

 6. Once you are satisfied with the response, save the first version of your Prompt assistant.

-### Creating a Chat Assistant
+### Chat Assistant creation

 To create a Chat assistant, follow these steps:

 1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

-2. Navigate to the "Assistants" section.
+2. Go to the "Assistants" section.

 3. Click on the option to Create Chat Assistant.